Kayli/logspub/os-windows.md

   - windows button menu takes 5-7 seconds to load and be responsive after reboot
     - this lag is fucking nonsesne, don't they have automated tests to catch shit like that?

+- its 2023 and issue with different dpi monitors still haven't been solved
+  - if you choose high-dpi monitor as your main one and other monitors are standard dpi - some text becomes blurred
+    - 'clear type' mode is enabled, but doesn't help
+  - workaround
+    - select low-dpi monitor as a main one
+    - make sure to reboot

+- strange 'there is nothing to show here' bug when opening pictures in standard photos app
+  - happens when you open files from 'recent' folder
+    - picture opens but then suddenly disappears displaying 'there is nothing to show here'
+  - likely reason: those files are likely temporary/short-living
+  - solution: open same files from 'pictures' folder, should be fine

+## managed service account

+- managed service accounts are identified by ending in a dollar sign ($)
+  - they allow to run programs as an account that doesn't require a password while still having the security of a strong password
+  - example: IIS may use managed service accounts to impersonate app that connects to sql database using windows authentication

 ## useful folders